 Manufacturer claims that no parts are expected to require replacement; It is possible for the faucet to break at the output.
 This faucet is available locally.
 Interview with representative

-Automatically mixes chlorine into water in the correct proportions, regardless of the flow rate of the water.
+The product automatically mixes chlorine into the water in the correct proportions, regardless of the flow rate of the water.
 Can be fitted to a rural community’s existing water source.
-Does not require electricity, has no moving parts that can fail, uses only gravity to operate, can handle thousands of liters per day, no expensive cartridges to replace, water can be input in any way [Zimba](http://www.zimbawater.com/technology-2/)
+The product can handle thousands of liters per day, no expensive cartridges to replace, water can be input in any ways.

 Findings from this Article: “Water samples collected directly from the ZIMBA devices were between 0.2-2ppm (a “safe” chlorine residual) 91% of the time (8% were slightly above 2ppm), whereas only 13% of raw handpump water samples among treatment compounds and 39% of handpump samples among control compounds had a safe chlorine residual.
 A total of 81% of stored drinking water samples had a safe chlorine residual among treatment HHs, compared to 29% of stored water samples in control compounds (p<0.001).
 Free chlorine levels in stored water were significantly higher in treatment HHs compared to control (mean difference=0.33ppm, p<0.001)….The concentration of E. coli in stored water was lower in treatment HHs compared to control HHs (mean difference=0.4cfu/100ml, p=0.004).”

 International Centre for Diarrhoeal Disease Research, Bangladesh (icddr,b), Dhaka, Bangladesh

 Global Disease Detection Branch,Division of Global Health Protection, Centers for Disease Control and Prevention, Atlanta, GA, USA.